Last updated June 2022. Please see Previous Terms for previous versions of the terms and conditions.

 4.1.1.
 Right to cancel: If the legally binding contract formed with the Student in accordance with paragraph 2.3 of these terms and conditions is deemed to be a Distance Contract, the Student shall have the right to cancel the contract if the Student gives notice of cancellation to the IPC within the fourteen calendar day period beginning on the day following the day on which the IPC first received the Student’s Acceptance Form or the Tuition Fee Deposit or Financial Guarantee.
 If a Student exercises his or her right to cancel during this fourteen day period, he or she will receive a full refund of all amounts already paid, including any Accommodation Holding Fee, less the cost of any services already performed by the IPC before the end of the fourteen day period.
 The Student may use the cancellation form attached in Schedule 1 to these terms and conditions but is not obliged to.

 4.1.2.
-Visa refusals: If the Student is unable to meet UK visa entry requirements and has complied with sections 4.1.3 – 4.1.6 below, the Student will be refunded the Tuition Fee Deposit and the Accommodation Holding Fee.
+Visa refusals: If the Student is planning to study in the UK but is unable to meet UK visa entry requirements and has complied with sections 4.1.3 – 4.1.6 below, the Student will be refunded the Tuition Fee Deposit and the Accommodation Holding Fee.

 4.1.3 Students must provide an official rejection letter from the UK immigration authorities to the IPC to obtain a refund.
 However, if the visa refusal letter refers to fraudulent, forged or counterfeit documents being submitted as part of the visa application or a visa refusal on the grounds of adverse immigration history not disclosed at the point of an application being submitted to the IPC, the IPC reserves the right to refuse a refund of the Tuition Fee Deposit and / or the Accommodation Holding Fee.